pjonsson/datacube-core/docs/installation/MIGRATION-1.8-to-1.9.rst

    metadata, such tools may not be possible in all cases.
 (The legacy postgres driver will continue to support non-EO3 metadata types until it is dropped in 2.0)

-   The postgis driver will support the creation of PostGIS spatial indexes for arbitrary CRSes.
+   The postgis driver supports the creation of PostGIS spatial indexes for arbitrary CRSes.
 This will improve efficiency and accuracy of database searches, particularly when working with data covering regions where conversions to/from EPSG:4326 lat/long coordinates are highly non-linear (e.g. the Pacific around the anti-meridian and the north and south polar regions).